usuaero/MachUpX/How_To_Create_Input_Files.md

         "distributions" : ()

-        This must be specified if the input file is being passed as a command line argument to MachUp.
-Otherwise, MachUp will do nothing.
-If this input file is being given to the API, this does not affect execution.

     "solver" : (dict, optional)
         Specifies parameters regarding how the lifting-line equation is solved.
-The following keys are available:

         "type" : (string)
             Can be "linear" or "nonlinear".
 Defaults to "linear".